 They are both similar when it comes to the end result of the treatment, however, the procedure is very different.

 Let’s start with Microblading.
 This method consists of your technician using a disposable hand tool.
 At the base of the tool are a group of fine individual needles that make up a blade.
-The hand tool is used to manually score minute channels into the dermis before each channel is created the blade is dipped into pigment.
+The hand tool is used to manually score miniature channels into the dermis, before each channel is created the blade is dipped into pigment.
 This method is most commonly used to create a crisp looking hair stroke eyebrow.

 Who is suitable for Microblading?

 Microblading is not for everyone, especially those who have oily skin.
 If you have oily skin and have microblading, you will find yourself returning for more regular colour boosts.
 This is because sometimes the pigment won’t retain as well as in other skin types.